What Are Retinoids, and Why Are They Used to Treat Acne?

 The Essential Information

 Retinoids are commonly-prescribed topical medications that help unclog pores and reduce inflammation.
-The FDA has approved three prescription topical retinoids:
+The FDA has approved three topical retinoids:

 - Adapalene [0.1% is now also available over-the-counter]

-Skin irritation is expected for the first few weeks of use and subsides with continued use.
+Side Effects: Skin irritation is expected for the first few weeks of use and subsides with continued use.
 Adapalene appears to produce the least irritation and tazarotene appears to produce the most.

-From Dan: I have tried all three retinoids in the past, and in my personal, admittedly anecdotal experience, none of them worked very well.
+My Personal Experience: I have tried all three retinoids in the past, and in my personal, admittedly anecdotal experience, none of them worked very well.
 This is not to say they don't help some people however, and data says they can indeed reduce acne to some degree.
 As far as irritation goes, tazarotene was almost intolerable, producing massive amounts of skin irritation, whereas the other two weren't bad at all.

 Topical retinoids are vitamin A derivatives that doctors can prescribe to treat mild-to-moderate acne.
 The Food and Drug Administration (FDA) has approved three topical retinoids for the treatment of chronic skin conditions, including acne.
 Those 3 are:

-- Adapalene [0.1% adapalene is now available over-the-counter.]
+- Adapalene [0.1% adapalene is now available over-the-counter]

 All three interact with skin cells in slightly different ways, but ultimately they all work to reduce acne by unclogging pores and reducing inflammation.1-4 Doctors can prescribe each of the three retinoids in a variety of concentrations and vehicles (creams, gels, or lotions) that affect how the retinoid works within the skin and how well it is tolerated.
 Doctors can also prescribe a retinoid in combination with other acne-fighting medications, such as benzoyl peroxide.5